Mikk

 CLI Usage

-# Basic context build
+# Basic context for

-mikk context build "How does authentication work?"
+mikk context for "How does authentication work?"

 # With custom token budget

-# XML format for Claude, 3 hops deep
+# Claude-formatted context, 3 hops deep

 # Compact format for tight context windows